walterxie/MEP-tutorial/README.md

 and we could simply edit the value in the `Date` column of the table to reflect these.
-However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to click the checkbox `Use tip dates` and then use the `Configure` button at the top of the `Tip Dates` panel.
+However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to click the checkbox `Use tip dates` and then click the `Auto-configure` button at the top right of the `Tip Dates` panel.
-Clicking this will make a dialog box appear.
+This will make a dialog box appear.

 <figure>
 	<img style="width:80.0%;" src="figures/BEAUti_GuessDates.png" alt="BEAUti_GuessDates">